SectorAlpha/AlphaGSM/README.md

 If you are interested in adding a new game server and would like help, raise an issue or a discussion on this github page

-You can also contact cosmosquark on our discord server https://discord.gg/8audc8Ukaq via email cosmosquark@sector-alpha.net.
+You can also contact cosmosquark on our discord server https://discord.gg/8audc8Ukaq via email.=

 ## Developing AlphaGSM